Catherine Rossi

 Catherine graduated from the University of Michigan (Go Blue!), then dove headlong into the tech field where she wrangled words and people as frequently as code and data.
 Over her lengthy career, she published papers at conferences and authored technical documents.

-A member of the North Carolina Writers’ Network, she writes fiction and humorous essays.
+A member of the North Carolina Writers’ Network, she writes fiction and creative non-fiction, essays and novels.
 When she isn’t writing you’ll find her volunteering in the community, performing with an oom-pah polka band, and following her beloved sports teams.
-She writes about strong, single women, using decades of bad dates as inspiration.
+She frequently writes about strong, single women, using decades of bad dates as inspiration.

-Her work has been published in Midstory Magazine and Raw Lit.
+Her work has been published in The Hooghly Review (page 67), Raw Lit, and Midstory Magazine.